ternava/x264/README.md

 #endif
 ```
 3. Compile the system x264 using `./configure && make`.
 As a result, the specialized system of x264 will be without the configuration option of `--cabac`.
 For example, using it to encode a video like here `./x264 --cabac -o <output_video> <input_video>` will show this warning: `./x264: unrecognized option '--cabac'`.

+### measurements

+There are 4 Python scripts that can help to measure 5 things in the original or specialized system of x264.

+##### Counting the number of added lines of code (LoC):
+- The script `measures/addedloc.py` is used to count the number of LoC that we added tp delimit each of the 10 configuration options.
+To use it, in the original system of x264, you simply need to run this script using `python3 measures/addedloc.py` and it will generate a file named `addedloc.txt` with information about the added LoC.

+##### Measuring the binary size
+- The script `measures/exe_size.py` is used to measure the binary size of the original and specialized systems of x264 by any of the 10 configuration options.
+To use it, you simply need to run this script using `python3 measures/exe_size.py` and it will generate a file named `èxesize.txt` with information about the binary size in bytes of each executable and their differences in percentage from the original system.

+##### Measuring the number of gadgets